“It’s a soul-nourishing reminder of the power of music and dance to connect people and bring joy.”

 Period 3

 For anyone who is excited to raise their voice in song: an all-comer’s chorus!
-We will spend the week working up a short set of charming and accessible harmony singing arrangements in 2, 3, and 4 parts.
+We will spend the week working up a short set of charming and accessible harmony singing arrangements in two, three, and four parts.
 All songs will be taught by ear with word sheets.
 The repertoire will be mostly American songs that fall under the “folk” umbrella.
-Some will be “insta-songs” and a few will be more challenging pieces we will return to often through the week.
+Some will be “insta-songs,” and a few will be more challenging pieces we will return to often through the week.
 No prior singing experience is needed.

 Musicians of all ages and abilities are invited to join this week’s family band, led by Eden MacAdam-Somer.
 We’ll work with familiar tunes, learn some new ones (maybe even write our own!), develop our sense of rhythm and groove, arrange some medleys for dances, explore harmony and improvisation, and more, depending on the needs and interest of participants.